 “Don’t get me wrong—you can still make money by placing ads on your blog, but it isn’t the best way to generate income.
 From what I have seen in the B2B niche, if you have 100,000 visitors a month, you’ll be lucky to generate $5,000 a month in ad revenue.
 In the B2C niche, if you have over 1,000,000 visitors a month, you will be lucky to generate $20,000 a month in income.
 If you really want to hit 6 figures a month in income, you have to sell your own product or service.”

 Personally, I’m not a fan of this approach, but many people are happy selling ad space on their blog and so the short answer is; to each their own.
 If it works for you, then by all means, do it.

 But, IMO, selling ads on the blog is passive income.
 You generate 5-10 times as much revenue using that ad space to sell your own products and services or by promoting an affiliate product.

-That brings me another great approach: Affiliate marketing.
+That brings me another great approach: Affiliate marketing and affiliate tracking.